-

 Whether in the classroom, in student performances on campus, at the John F. Kennedy Center for the Performing Arts, or in the comfort of home, you will hone your skills, pursue your passion, and use the beauty you create to serve your community and the world.
 You will be encouraged and inspired by renowned faculty in a comprehensive, conservatory-style environment that fosters excellence in concert, stage, and church performance, as well as in music education.

-In the Departments of Music, Academic, and Performing, you will find plenty of opportunities to develop your musical style.
+In the Department of Music, you will find plenty of opportunities to develop your musical style.
 Your studies will embrace everything from conducting and music history to dance and opera performance.
 You will be trained as both a performer and a scholar.
 You will develop valuable critical thinking and writing skills which will help you as you pursue your career.
-Whether you plan to perform professionally or simply want to explore your passion for music more deeply, the Departments of Music will shape you not just as a musician, but as a whole person.
+Whether you plan to perform professionally or simply want to explore your passion for music more deeply, the Department of Music will shape you not just as a musician, but as a whole person.

 If you have any questions about the Rome School or this department, please contact cua-arts@cua.edu